William Bullock (cricketer): Family and early life

 The son of Henry Robert Bullock, he was born into the Bullock family at Faulkbourne, Essex in April 1837.
-He was educated at Rugby School, before going up to Balliol College, Oxford where he studied classical moderations.
+He was educated at Rugby School, before attending Balliol College, Oxford where he studied classical moderations.

 Cricketer

 While studying at Oxford, he played first-class cricket for Oxford University, making his debut against the Marylebone Cricket Club at Oxford in 1857.
 He made four further first-class appearances for Oxford, with a further appearance in 1857 followed by two in 1858 and one in 1859.
-Bullock scored 207 runs in his five matches, at an average of 29.57 and with a high score of 78.
+Bullock scored 207 runs in his five matches, with an average of 29.57 and with a high score of 78.

 Journalist

 After he graduated from Oxford, he was a member of Lincoln's Inn but did not become a barrister and instead traveled to Italy, Egypt and the Holy Land.
 He then chose to become a journalist in the employment of The Daily News.